hectorfa17/mobile_gaming_project/README.md

 ## Overview

 - Data Analytics project of JetPack Joyride in collaboration with [Halfbrick](https://www.halfbrick.com/), the studio that brought to life this video game.
-- The project consists of the training of:
+- The project consists of:
   - The training of several Machine Learning models to predict the player retention, ranging from a simple Linear Model to more complex ones such as Random Forests or a Neural Network.
   - A brief Data Visualization section with Tableau.
 - The project does not contain any Data file for confidentiality reasons.